-Ranging service in this document refers to the determination of the distance between two UEs and/or the direction of one UE from the other one.
+Ranging service (or Ranging in short) in this document refers to the determination of the distance between two UEs and/or the direction of one UE from the other one via direct communication connection.
 As shown in the following celestial coordinate, the horizontal direction (i.e. the Azimuth) of the target UE is the angle formed between a reference direction and a line from the observer UE to target UE projected on the same plane as the reference direction orthogonal to the zenith. is the angle between the reference vector and the projected vector.
 The elevation direction of the target UE is the angle above the horizontal plane [2].